Ireland Baldwin Tugs Down Her Pants To Show Off Her Lace Panties, Butt, And Tattoo

-Ireland Baldwin exposed a lot of skin while unveiling a work of permanent body art.
+Ireland Baldwin exposed a lot of skin while unveiling some of her body art.
 The stunning daughter of former Hollywood power couple Alec Baldwin and Kim Basinger took to Instagram on Sunday to reminisce about the humble beginnings of her vivid red rose ink.

 Ireland, 25, informed her followers that she was missing tattoo artist Konstantin Noskos when she shared the throwback content, which included a selfie and video filmed in front of a mirror inside his studio.
 The model was casually clad in a cropped white T-shirt that helped keep Konstantin's canvas uncovered.
 It featured a drawstring that was loosely tied below her ample bust.
 Her bottoms were a pair of baggy black tearaway pants with red-and-white stripes on the sides, along with the silver snaps that made it possible to simply rip them off.
 On her feet, she wore a pair of slide sandals with a black-and-white checkered pattern.